Minimun Age: +14 | Duration: 3 days. Dep: 10am | What to bring? | Classification:

 After about 8 Km, we stop on a beautiful sand beach, where we will enjoy a cold lunch.
 After lunch, we get ready to resume our trip.
 From this point on, the Manso gets more and more thrilling.
 Uvasal (Alka Seltzer), Banda de Billar (Billiard Edge), Diente de Hipopótamo (Hippo Tooth), Montaña Rusa (Roller-coaster) and Roca Magnética (Magnetic Rock) are some of the rapids we will run that day (Class II - III).
 After the confluence with the Villegas River, the river turns westward and forms the great valley of the Lower Manso, with majestic views of Mounts Ventisquero and Bastión.

 At the end of the trip, we stop on the river bank.
-After setting up the first camp, the day ends with an exquisite hot meal.
+The day ends with an exquisite hot meal at Puerto Manso.

 Day 2.
-Piedra Pintada Ranch – John’s Ranch.
+Puerto Manso Ranch – John’s Ranch.

 Day 3.
 John’s Ranch – Border with Chile.